Abingdon, Virginia

-Abingdon is part of the Kingsport−Bristol (TN)−Bristol (VA) Metropolitan Statistical Area, which is a component of the Johnson City−Kingsport−Bristol, TN-VA Combined Statistical Area − commonly known as the Tri-Cities region.
+Abingdon is part of the Kingsport−Bristol (TN) Metropolitan Statistical Area, which is a component of the Johnson City−Kingsport−Bristol, TN-VA Combined Statistical Area − commonly known as the Tri-Cities region.

 History

 The region was long the territory of varying cultures of indigenous peoples, including the Chisca and Xualae.
 From the late 17th-century, it was occupied by the Cherokee Nation, whose territory extended from the present-day area of borders of Tennessee, Virginia, and Kentucky through the spine of North Carolina and later into Georgia.

-Between 1748 and 1750, Dr. Thomas Walker, a principal in the Loyal Land Company, surveyed the land where the town of Abingdon is now situated.
-It was on the Great Road that Colonel William Byrd III ordered cut through the wilderness on to Kingsport, Tennessee.
-Walker called it the Wolf Hill Tract.
+Between 1748 and 1750, Thomas Walker, a principal in the Loyal Land Company, and his crew surveyed the land where the town of Abingdon is now situated.
+Walker wrote that the tract on which Abingdon was later built was known as the Wolf Hill Tract.
 In the twenty-first century, the town sponsored a public art event, in which artists created 27 wolf sculptures, which were installed around the town.
 Most were later sold at an auction to raise money for Advance Abingdon.

-Between 1765 and 1770 James Douglas, Andrew Colville, George Blackburn, Joseph Black, Samuel Briggs and James Piper settled in and around present-day Abingdon under purchases from Dr. Thomas Walker.
-By 1773 there were enough settlers, primarily Scots-Irish, to establish Presbyterian congregations, and the Rev. Charles Cummings became the first settled pastor west of the Alleghany Mountains.
+Between 1765 and 1770 James Douglas, Andrew Colville, George Blackburn, Joseph Black, Samuel Briggs and James Piper settled in and around present-day Abingdon under purchases from Thomas Walker.
+By 1773 there were enough settlers, primarily Scots-Irish, to establish Presbyterian congregations, and the Rev. Charles Cummings became the first settled pastor west of the Allegheny Mountains.

 During Lord Dunmore's War, Joseph Black built Black's Fort in 1774 to protect local settlers in the region from attacks by the Cherokee of the Lower Towns.
 It consisted of a log stockade, with a few log cabins inside, where nearby settlers took refuge in event of attack.
 They retreated to the fort in 1776 when attacked by the war leader Dragging Canoe and his Chickamauga Cherokee forces.
 Hoping to push out the colonists, the Cherokee had allied with the British in the American Revolutionary War.
-The settlement was known as Black's Fort prior to being named Abingdon.
+The settlement was known as Black's Fort prior to being incorporated by the Commonwealth of Virginia as Abingdon in 1778.
 Black, Briggs and Walker donated the 120 acres of land upon which the original town was laid out.

 The area was at the intersection of two great Indian trails, which had followed ancient animal migration trails through the mountains.
 It was a prime location as a trade center and access point to the west and south.
 In 1776 the community of Black's Fort was made the county seat of the newly formed Washington county.
-In 1778, Black's Fort was incorporated as the town of Abingdon, said to be named for Abingdon-on-Thames the ancestral home of Martha Washington in Oxfordshire, England.
+In 1778, Black's Fort was incorporated as the town of Abingdon.
+The reason for the name is disputed.
+Some sources indicated the town was named for Abingdon-on-Thames the ancestral home of Martha Washington in Oxfordshire, England.
 Other possible namesakes for the town include Jake Dore's home in Abington, Pennsylvania, or Lord Abingdon, friend of settler William Campbell.